MCGPPeters/Radix/C#/Design decisions.md

 Each aggregate will have its own event stream

+# Traceability

+An event will always contain a reference to the command that caused it to happen.
+Commands will all be logged, whether successful or not (status), including the reason of failure.

 # Authentication / Authorization

 Is not in scope for Radix...
 When the runtime received a command, it assumed the issuer of the command is authorized to do so.
 For auditing purposes it does however require information about the identity of the issuer of a command.